 The impact of transplant success stories

-"When families are given proof that an individual is a registered donor, in most cases the family will fulfill their loved one's last wishes.
+"When families are given proof that an individual is a registered donor, in most cases the family will fulfil their loved one's last wishes.
 Register online, talk to your family, and give hope to the 1,500 people waiting for a medically urgent transplant," says Ronnie.

 Ronnie explains that because many Ontarians have a paper donor card, they mistakenly believe they are registered organ and tissue donors.
 In fact, donor cards are no longer used because hospital staff couldn't access them easily when they were needed.
 In order to formally register or check your registration status, visit